EurovisionworldEurovisionworld

 Sweden 1974: ABBA – "Waterloo"

-It was at the age of 13, when Marty received his first a guitar, that his interest in making music increased:
+It was at the age of 13 when Marty received his first guitar that his interest in making music increased:

-– I've been playing guitar since I was 13 and that's when I started thinking about the creation of songs because up until then, I hadn't really thought about it.
+– I've been playing guitar since I was 13, and that's when I started thinking about the creation of songs.
+Because up until then I hadn't really thought about it.
 I then found out that a song can be made on a computer and became obsessed and fascinated.
-I didn't realise it was so accessible, he says.
+I didn't realize it was so accessible, he says.

 – I would spend 12 hours straight in my room trying to learn everything I could about producing.